kongc-organization/geode-examples/GemFire-Greenplum/README.md

 This example also uses a Greenplum cluster with two segment nodes.
 The GemFire-Greenplum connector can parallelize the data transfer between GemFire and Greenplum.
 Therefore, it provides a high speed data throughput, compared to data transfer via a typical JDBC connector.

+Alternatively, you can view the [screencast](Screencast.md)

 # Assumptions
-* This example assumes that Java and Geode/GemFire are installed.
+* This example assumes you have docker-compose preinstalled

-* You will need to download GemFire-Greenplum connector from https://network.pivotal.io/products/pivotal-gemfire.
+* Download GemFire-Greenplum connector from https://network.pivotal.io/products/pivotal-gemfire.
 The gemfire-greenplum-3.0.0.jar should be copied to ```geode-examples/GemFire-Greenplum/```

-* This example assumes you have docker-compose preinstalled

 ## Demonstration of GemFire-Greenplum connector